 For some guaranteed autumn sunshine in the stunning Italian countryside, a drive through the beautiful Lazio region in a limited edition Lamborghini Gallardo Spyder is guaranteed to bring you fun.

-We took a driving tour of the Roman Campagna and the Roman Hills, and came across the town of Marino, just 21km from the city of Rome.
-Marino is a town famous for it’s white wine, and it’s annual grape festival, held since 1924, is a truly celebratory affair.
+We took a driving tour of the Roman countryside, and came across the town of Marino, just 21km from the city of Rome.
+Marino is a town famous for its white wine, and it’s annual grape festival, held since 1924, is a truly celebratory affair.
 Taking place on the first Sunday of October, we were treated to costumes, processions and music, as well as the brilliant spectacle of wine spilling from the town’s Fountain of the Four Moors for all to enjoy.
 It was very much a local affair, offering visitors an authentic taste of Italian life.

 While not strictly a festival of food, we can’t ignore the Barcolana Regatta, which has just taken place in the Bay of Trieste.
-Set a date for next year and rent a Ferrari 458 Italia from Trieste-Friuli Venezia Giulia Airport (TRS) or Venice Airport (VCE) and make your way to the centre of one of Italy’s most sophisticated yachting events.
+Set a date for next year flying to Trieste-Friuli Venezia Giulia Airport (TRS) or Venice Airport (VCE) and make your way to the centre of one of Italy’s most sophisticated yachting events.
 Each October, thousands of yachts from across the world descend on Barcolana for this spectacular week-long celebration of sailing.

 The Regatta is a serious affair, attracting famous yachtsmen and sailing lovers alike.
 In addition to the Regatta itself, you’ll be treated to a festival of food along the River of Trieste, evening concerts and a vintage and classic yacht boat race.